 Use of laptop/notebook computers and Personal Digital Assistants (PDAs) has become more and more common in the District.
-Most now have network and wireless connectivity, video and voice functions, and significantly more powerful computing and storage capabilities.
+Many now have network and wireless connectivity and in the near future there will be video and voice functions as well as significantly more powerful computing and storage capabilities.
 As with any components of the M-DCPS computer system, all security precautions must be taken to ensure that the informational assets of the District are not put at risk.

 Portable devices require extra attention because physical security for these devices is much more difficult to achieve.
 Users must be aware of the ease with which laptops and especially PDAs can fall into the wrong hands due to their small size and portability, and the resulting loss of security.
-Among the issues to consider are:
+Among the issues to consider: